 The Department provides diagnosis and treatment for a wide range of psychiatric disorders including:

-- Depression (unipolar disorder or recurrent depression, is a mental illness that induces low-self-esteem, a lack of interest in enjoyable activities and persistent low spirits in patients.
-It is easily treatable through psychotherapy and proper medication)
+- Depression: Depression, is a mental illness that induces low self-esteem, a lack of interest in enjoyable activities, and persistent low spirits in patients.
+It is easily treatable through psychotherapy and proper medication.

-- Schizophrenia (Patients with Schizophrenia demonstrate abnormal social behavior and struggle to identify what is real.
+- Schizophrenia Patients with Schizophrenia demonstrate abnormal social behavior and struggle to identify what is real.
 Typical symptoms include false perception, an unclear pattern of thinking, auditory hallucinations, withdrawal from social activities/communication, a decline in emotional expressiveness and idleness.
-The Psychiatrist will conduct thorough assessment of the individual’s behavior and recount their daily experiences to confirm the diagnosis.
-Patients are commonly prescribed antipsychotic medication as primary treatment)
+The Psychiatrist will conduct a thorough assessment of the individual’s behavior and recount their daily experiences to confirm the diagnosis.
+Patients are commonly prescribed antipsychotic medication as primary treatment.

 Dr. Abdul Wahab Yousafzai